luckydipper/mpu6050_imu/readme.md

 ## 1. Overview

-This tutorial demonstrates serial communication between ESP32 and ROS2 using the micro-ROS framework with MPU6050 IMU sensor integration.
+This tutorial demonstrates how to obtain IMU messages in ROS2 using the micro-ROS framework.
+It connects an MPU6050 IMU sensor to an ESP32 via I2C serial communication and retrieves sensor data using an RTOS-based approach.

 **Key Features:**
 - Real-time IMU data streaming to ROS2